FWGS/xash3d-fwgs/README.md

 #### Linux
 0) Examine which build options are available: `./waf --help`
-1) Configure build: `./waf configure -T release --prefix=/path/to/any/output/directory` (To compile 64-bit engine on 64-bit x86 processor, you need to pass `-8` also)
+1) Configure build: `./waf configure -T release --prefix=/path/to/any/output/directory` (You need to pass `-8` to compile 64-bit engine on 64-bit x86 processor)
 2) Compile: `./waf build`
 3) Install(optional): `./waf install`